A pipeline for searching and fitting instrumental glitches in LISA data

 \subsubsection{Group stretch move}

-In the stretch move new samples are generated by leveraging the distribution of points in the ensemble, using the formula:
+In the stretch move, new samples are generated by leveraging the distribution of points in the ensemble, using the formula:

-where $X_k$ is the current sample, $X_j$ is another point in the ensemble, and $z$ is a scaling factor drawn from a predefined distribution.
+where $X_k$ is the current sample, $X_j$ is another point in the ensemble, $z$ is a scaling factor drawn from a predefined distribution, and $Y$ is the proposed new value.
 In RJ-MCMC, however, the variable dimensionality of models complicates the direct use of ensemble-based proposals.
-To deal with the variable dimensionality of models the Group Stretch Move is used \cite{Karnesis_2023} which builds upon the affine-invariant stretch proposal \cite{2010CAMCS...5...65G}.
+To deal with the variable dimensionality of models, the Group Stretch Move is used \cite{Karnesis_2023}, which builds upon the affine-invariant stretch proposal \cite{2010CAMCS...5...65G}.
 This group introduces `friends', a static subset of reference points that are defined after a first burn of the sampler and as soon as the group move is used.
 These friends simulate the posterior distribution for a given model and remain fixed throughout multiple iterations.
 For instance, in our case, we group the estimated glitches into `friend groups' according to their mean time value.
 The goal is to set $X_j$ properly for each posterior mode such that $X_j$ and $X_k$ are always found on the same mode of the posterior.
-This approach improves efficiency by ensuring that proposed points correspond to the posterior distribution of the currently sampled glitch, rather than a different one. \\ The stretch move is used 50$\%$ of the time, and in the implementation of this move, the set of `friends' associated with each glitch is tracked, to improve the efficiency of the RJ-MCMC to add and remove glitches~\cite{Karnesis_2023, michael_katz_2023_7791640}.
+This approach improves efficiency by ensuring that proposed points correspond to the posterior distribution of the currently sampled glitch, rather than a different one. \\ The stretch move is used 50$\%$ of the time, and in the implementation of this move, the set of `friends' associated with each glitch is tracked\footnote{To best use this move, we leverage the branch supplemental object that has the goal of tracking the friends' information associated with each glitch.
+This is particularly needed in the presence of RJ-MCMC and parallel tempering, where we have swaps in temperature or birth/death of new glitches}, to improve the efficiency of the RJ-MCMC to add and remove glitches~\cite{Karnesis_2023, michael_katz_2023_7791640}.